fbpx

 Q: How do I get to Phraya Nakhon Cave?

-First, to reach Phraya Nakhon Cave, travel to the Khao Sam Roi Yot National Park in the Prachuap Khiri Khan Province of Thailand.
-You can either drive or hire a taxi from Hua Hin.
-From the park, take a boat ride to Laem Sala Beach, followed by a 30-45 minute hike to the cave entrance.
+To reach Phraya Nakhon Cave, travel to Khao Sam Roi Yot National Park in Prachuap Khiri Khan Province.
+From Hua Hin, it’s a 45-minute drive south to Bang Pu village.
+You can take a boat to Laem Sala Beach or hike over a hill.
+From Laem Sala Beach, a 430-meter hike leads to the cave entrance.

 Q: What is the entrance fee to the cave?